mariahcoleno/nuansa-french-tutor/README.md

 ## Nuansa: The AI-Driven French Tutor

+Note: This project serves as a technical case study in LLM orchestration, NLP pipelines, and systematic model evaluation.
+It is part of my technical portfolio as I seek my next role as a Strategic Technical Program Lead.

 This is the official repository for Nuansa, a company focused on building AI-powered solutions for intermediate language learners.
 This respository contains our flagship product, an AI-Driven French Tutor, which is a personal AI tutor designed to help intermediate French learners achieve nuanced fluency.
 The web application provides real-time, personalized feedback on both grammar and pronunciation, helping users get unstuck and accelerate their progress.